• Skip to main content

 A vertical closeup image along with a title text overlay graphic for Dilled Cucumber Salad with Shrimp on a glass plate.

-Dilled Cucumber Salad is the perfect all-around summer dish.
+Cucumber Shrimp Salad with Potatoes and Dill is the perfect all-around summertime dish.
 It's cool and creamy with plenty of fresh cucumbers, sugar snap peas, shrimp, dill, and potatoes.

 A closeup vertical image of some Dilled Cucumber Salad with Shrimp in a white bowl with dill as garnish.